landnthrn/CoaLwiX-by-landn.thrn/README.md

 # <img src="https://raw.githubusercontent.com/landnthrnnn/DUMP/refs/heads/main/CoaLwiX%20PFP%20GIF.gif" width="60"> [SHOWCASE VIDEO](https://www.youtube.com/watch?v=6w-lV45EIHQ)

 All CoaLwiX features work on **[Stand's Free Edition](https://stand.sh/)**  \**which is StoryMode only*\*
 *ZERO RISK on Storymode, use it Online with a paid Stand Account*

 CoaLwiX is most known for all its wild, random, fun-play type mods, but is also packed and loaded with every best Stand Add-on.
-Everything all in one place, and plenty more.
+Everything + more all in one place, and heavily organized down to a T so that everything is very simple to use and navigate.
 Allowing you & your friends to enjoy Rockstar's Los Santos in a whole nother way.

-This has been recognized as the most capable setup in GTA V Modding,
+This has been recognized as the most capable setup in GTA V Modding that aren't ASI/ScriptHookV.
-allowing you to pull off the wildest of mods, even in public's with others using a working co-load setup
+Allowing you to pull off the wildest of mods, even in public's with others using a working co-load setup
 *(Mostly Cherax + Stand , or Yim + Stand)*

 Co-Loading with **Cherax + Stand** has become very popular since Stand no longer works for playing with others.

-Although it's a giant collection, every last file is heavily organized down to a T, so that everything is very simple to use and navigate.
 Truly providing maximum modding capabilities for an ultimate modding experience!

 ---

 ## FULL ALL-IN-ONE COLLECTIONS OF:
-- ~ 40 Menu Profiles
+- 40 Menu Profiles
-- ~ Profile Alterations
+- Profile Alterations
-- ~ Modded Vehicles
+- Modded Vehicles
-- ~ Modded Outfits
+- Modded Outfits
-- ~ Construct Spawns
+- Construct Spawns
-- ~ Easy Teleporting Places
+- Easy Teleporting Places
-- ~ Headers + Themes
+- Headers + Themes
-- ~ Lua Scripts
+- Lua Scripts

 *Plenty of extras as well*
 *Simple tutorials for everything included*